kermitt2/grobid-client-node/Readme.md

 ![Runtime Plot](resources/20180927035700.png)

-As complementary info, GROBID processing of header, with of the 136 PDF and with `n=10` takes 5.37 s (8 times faster because only the two first pages of the PDf are considered).
+As complementary info, GROBID processing of header, with of the 136 PDF and with `n=10` takes 5.37 s (8 times faster than the complete full text processing because only the two first pages of the PDF are considered).
 In similar conditions, extraction and structuring of bibliographical references takes 27.1 s.

 ## Requirements

 - async
 - request
 - form-data
-- fs
 - mkdirp
-- path
 - sleep